 We love a good binge-watch sesh.
 Here's how to look after yourself while you do it.

-As the temps drop and we head out of the cold, it seems as if Netflix with Go Binge is the perfect pairing for winter, especially when you chuck in a substantial mega-screen such as the Razer Phone, Huawei Mate 10 Pro or Samsung Galaxy S8.
+As the temps drop and we head out of the cold, it seems as if Netflix with Go Binge is the perfect pairing for winter, especially when you chuck in a substantial mega-screen such as the new Razer 2, Huawei Mate 10 Pro or Samsung Galaxy S8.

 We’re bedding in, snuggling down and in some cases even coupling up (yes, binge-cuffing is real, especially now you can take your Netflix to other people’s houses).
 We’re waiting out the chill winds with some cracking comedy, action or drama, with no dent in our data allowance.